 Servers installed with IP alone have both the TCP/IP and the IPX stacks loaded, but only the TCP/IP stack is bound to the network adapter.
 (Systems installed with IP and IPX are configured to establish NCP connections over either the TCP/IP stack or over the IPX stack.)
-Figure 2-3 shows the relationship between the protocol stacks when installing a system with IP only.
+Figure 5 on page 36 shows the relationship between the protocol stacks when installing a system with IP only.

-Figure 2-3 IP Only Architecture Diagram
+Figure 5 IP Only Architecture Diagram